List of burial places of founders of religious traditions: Judaism

 The Cave of the Patriarchs is located in the ancient city of Hebron.
 Jewish, Christian, and Islamic tradition holds that the compound encloses the burial place of four biblical couples: Adam and Eve; Abraham and Sarah; Isaac and Rebekah; Jacob and Leah.
 According to Midrashic sources, it also contains the head of Esau, the brother of Jacob.

-Scientology

-Upon his death, L. Ron Hubbard was cremated and his ashes were scattered in the Pacific Ocean.
+Rachel's Tomb, the traditional burial site of the biblical matriarch Rachel, is located outside the Palestinian city of Bethlehem.

 Sikhism

 Gurdwara Kartarpur (meaning "The Abode of God") was established by Guru Nanak, the founder of Sikhism in 1522.
-A samadhi (according to Hindu tradition) lies in the gurdwara and a grave (according to Muslim traditions) lies on the premises as a reminder of this discord.
+A samadhi (according to Hindu tradition) lies in the gurdwara and a grave (according to Abrahamic traditions) lies on the premises as a reminder of this discord.
 The gurdwara is located in a small village named Kartarpur on the West bank of the Ravi River in Punjab, Pakistan.

 Taoism

 According to Taoist legend, Laozi transmitted the Tao Te Ching at the request of a border guard before departing from China (i.e. from known civilization).
 He is believed to have lived out the rest of his days in communion with nature, and some Taoist traditions hold that he achieved immortality.
 Whether he underwent death or not is not made clear by all parts of the tradition, and if he did, it was in some remote area, far from civilization at that time.